Bone on Bone Knee Pain – What You Need to Know

 Knee surgery can be a daunting prospect for many.
 If you are looking for alternatives to manage your pain you are not alone.
 Other possible options range from

 The major benefit of using oral painkilling drugs is that they can provide near instant pain relief.
 Injections provide a similar longer lasting effect but may take several weeks to kick in.
 Overreliance on these treatments can be detrimental.
 Some scientists suggest that artificially decreasing knee pain may increase cartilage loss in the long run.4

 10lbs of weight lost equates to 48000 lbs less compressive load on your knee per mile walked!5

-Weight loss and exercise are considered to be the gold standard approaches for osteoarthritis.
-Consider your muscles as the shock absorbing system of your body – Strengthen them and your knees may become more resilient during activity.
-Weight Loss decreases the total load placed on your knees at all times.
+Weight loss and exercise are considered to be the gold standard treatment approaches for osteoarthritis.
+Consider your muscles as the shock absorbing system of your body – Strengthen them and your knees may become more resilient during physical activity.
+Weight loss decreases the total load placed on your knees at all times.
 Losing a large amount of body weight will help preserve what knee cartilage you have left.
 Even if you are at an advanced stage of osteoarthritis – Less body weight means less bone on bone pain.

 Knee Braces, Walkers & Canes

 While weight loss and exercise can provide great bone on bone knee pain relief, it’s not an instant solution.
 It